 Biological systems

-Within Europe the European Bioinformatics Institute (EBI) is the primary host for bioinformatics data, curating and sharing data from throughout Europe and beyond.
-It is an academic research institute located in Hinxton near Cambridge (UK) and is part of the European Molecular Biology Laboratory (EMBL).
-The EBI annual report [ref] reports on the status of the several databases within the EBI.
+Within Europe the European Bioinformatics Institute (EBI) is the primary host for bioinformatics data, curating and sharing data from throughout Europe and beyond [43].
+It is an academic research institute located in Hinxton near Cambridge (UK) and is part of the European Molecular Biology Laboratory (EMBL) [44].
+The EBI annual report [45] reports on the status of the several databases within the EBI.
 For example, the European Nucleotide Archive (ENA) had an accumulation rate of more than 500, 000 bases per second.
 The figures below, taken from the annual report, indicate the growth across other databases hosted at the EBI and the story is much the same.